 Construction workers have to uphold various health and safety regulations.
 One of the elements that is often forgotten, however, is how to manage an emergency.
 Each jobsite should have a designated person for emergency management, which is usually the supervisor.
-They are responsible for the emergency plan.
+They are responsible for the emergency plan, and hopefully they have done their due diligence preparing for emergencies by preparing for OSHA safety inspections.
 But what should the emergency plan include?

 Emergency Escape Procedures

 This should include floor plans with the evacuation routes, where shutoff valves and switches are for the utilities and where all emergency equipment and medical supplies are.
 This has to be determined each time it is moved.

 There should be a list of people that makes it clear who does what during an emergency and what their duties are.
 For instance, someone will be done a rapid area search and someone else will supervise the evacuation.

 A primary assembly point should be designated and clearly indicated.
 Someone should also be responsible for the accounting for all members of staff.
 A good assembly point is at the jobsite trailers.

 Someone should be in charge of the first aid facilities as well.
 However, it has to be clear that workers should only be provided with first aid on site if this can be done safely and by someone who is trained in first aid.